Converting Variable Domains to English

 ...

-… and will respond to “A file is large” with “A thing is not large” because we didn’t know how to tell what kind of “thing” the variable x is currently restricted to be.
-The best answer would replace “thing” in “A thing is not large” with the “type” of thing x is at the point we are reporting the error.
+In a world with no large files, it responds to: “A file is large” with: “A thing is not large”.
+This is because, in the previous section, we didn’t know how to describe the “domain” that x is restricted to.
 Remember that the large_a_1 predication will be used for anything the user references as “large”, so it will need to be flexible about how it reports its failures. x won’t always contain files.

 ┌────── _file_n_of(x3,i8)